Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

-\item Compactness follows immediately from the compactness of $\La$-geodesics and the closure property in $(1)$.
-The assertion in the consequence is implied by the compactness property if there is a compact set that contains every $g_n$.
+\item Compactness follows from the compactness of point-to-point geodesics and the closure property in $(1)$.
+The assertion in the consequence follows from the compactness property if there is a compact set that contains the graph of every $g_n$.
 In this regard note that there are $x_{-}, x_{+}$ and $T$ such that $x_{-} \leq x_n \leq x_{+}$ and $t_n \leq T$ for every $n$.
-The graphs of $g_n$ are constrained by the leftmost and rightmost geodesics to $(x_{-}, T)$ and $(x_{+}, T)$, respectively. \end{enumerate} \end{proof}
+The graphs of the $g_n$ are bounded by the leftmost and rightmost geodesics from $h_0$ to $(x_{-}, T)$ and $(x_{+}, T)$, respectively. \end{enumerate} \end{proof}